nickbrowndev/pheonix/phoenix-project.md

 * Does it increase the capacity of the bottleneck?
 * What would doing the task do to your project throughput?
 * Does it increase scalability, availability, survivability, sustainability, security, supportability, defensibility of the organisation?

+### Categorising Work
+Categorise work according to its importance.
+Typically this would be done with colour-coding the tasks, so that you can see at a glance what types of work are being performed.
+* Changes supporting important business projects (e.g. top 5)
+* Other changes
+* Internal improvement projects
+* Blocked tasks.

 ## Resolving a backlog
 To increase control of the system, new work needs to be prevent, and other WIP work needs to be reduced or frozen in order to focus reducing the WIP of the most critical task, and improve performance.